xiaojierzi/CODA/README.md

 This command will download and install the CODA package from PyPI, making it ready to use in your Python environment.

-To install these dependencies, run the following command:
+To install the dependencies, run the following command:

 ```bash
 pip install -r requirements.txt